masonwiki/Project_4/README.md

 # Project_4

-Members: Justin Talamantes, Mina Kemmer-Lee, Mason Wikoff
+Members: Steven U, Mason W, Ted B

 The chatbot requires a .pth file to work.
 This file could not have been included into the repo since it was too big.
 Running "train.py" will create your own data.pth which can be used to test our chatbot.